Does Medicare Cover Massage Therapy?

 Medicare Part A and Part B do cover medically necessary forms of therapy.

-Part B benefits cover outpatient therapy with conditions.
+Part B benefits cover outpatient therapy under certain conditions.
 For Medicare to consider your therapy as "medically necessary," the service has to:

 Meet accepted medical standards